 - Date & Place– The other main components of the No objection certificate from the landlord are the date & venue when & where the said document is being executed.

-- Signature of the landlord– The main purpose of the No objection certificate from the landlord is that he signifies his consent to the leasing of the property as provided in the Commercial Lease Agreement.
+- Signature of the landlord– The main purpose of the No objection certificate from the landlord is that he signifies his consent to the leasing of the commercial building or property as provided in the Commercial Lease Agreement.

 So, these are the important elements required to be incorporated in the No objection certificate from the landlord.